 This is one of my most popular blog articles, so I know that hundreds of people every month are looking for their gap in the market.

 That’s why I set up my New Business Ideas Collection.

 Instead of racking your brain to find the gap in the market that you can fill, there’s finally an easier way to find the right business idea for you.
 I’ve written “recipes” for dozens of business ideas, and put them into a library of ideas which you can access online to find the right one for you.
-There are ideas for little side project or part time businesses, some great ones that you can start small and scale up to a bigger business, and some which could make you a million or twenty.
+There are ideas for little side projects or part time businesses, some great ones that you can start small and scale up to a bigger business, and some which could make you a million or so.